RationalAsh/biorobotics-lab-nus/content/publication/APracticalTuningMethodfortheRobu2015Emre/index.md

 ---
 # {
 #     "journal": "Machines",
-#     "title": "A Practical Tuning Method for the Robust {PID} Controller with Velocity Feed-Back",
+#     "title": "A Practical Tuning Method for the Robust PID Controller with Velocity Feed-Back",
 #     "author": "Emre Sariyildiz and Haoyong Yu and Kouhei Ohnishi",
 #     "pages": "208--222",
 #     "number": "3",